fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Will react and angular ever become legacy?

 > What makes some companies pick a certain language for their backend?

 > As a programmer, how well do you keep your computer?